wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 ## Customizing the rating symbols

-The default rating symbols can be replaced with another ones.
-Just add the desired glyphicon for the filled and empty states:
+The default rating symbols can be replaced if needed.
+Just add the desired glyphicon for the *filled* and *empty* states:

     <input type="hidden" class="rating" data-filled="glyphicon glyphicon-heart" data-empty="glyphicon glyphicon-heart-empty"/>

 Check the [available glyphs](http://getbootstrap.com/components/#glyphicons-glyphs).

-Again, you can explicitly initialize the plugin passing the glyphicons as parameters:
+Again, you can explicitly initialize the plug-in passing the glyphicons as parameters:

     $('input').rating({
       filled: 'glyphicon glyphicon-heart',
       empty: 'glyphicon glyphicon-heart-empty'
     });

-If you want to change the default glyphicons for all the rating controls, you only need to override the plugin default values:
+If you want to change the default glyphicons for all the rating controls, you only need to override the plug-in default values:

     $.fn.rating.defaults.filled = 'glyphicon glyphicon-heart';
     $.fn.rating.defaults.empty = 'glyphicon glyphicon-heart-empty';

-This needs only be called once, but remember to make these assignments before the rating controls are created.
+This needs to be only be called once, but remember to make these assignments before the rating controls are created.

-If you even want more control over the symbols appearance, you can customize the selected symbol filled state with the filled-selected attribute.
+If you want more control over the appearance of the symbols, you can customize the selected symbol filled state with the filled-selected attribute.
 This attribute takes precedence over the default filled state allowing you, for example, to fill only the selected one:

     <input type="hidden" class="rating" data-filled="glyphicon glyphicon-heart-empty" data-filled-selected="glyphicon glyphicon-heart" data-empty="glyphicon glyphicon-heart-empty"/>